-- 1. Of the great many editions of this famous book, I can recommend: On the Origin of Species by Means of Natural Selection or the Preservation of Favoured Races in the Struggle for Life.
-Murray (London) 1860. - Lamarck's book of 1809 was published in English, e.g. in 1984: Zoological Philosophy.
+- Of the great many editions of this famous book, I can recommend: On the Origin of Species by Means of Natural Selection or the Preservation of Favoured Races in the Struggle for Life.
+Murray (London) 1860. - 2.
+Lamarck's book of 1809 was published in English, for example in 1984: Zoological Philosophy.
 An Exposition with Regard to the Natural History of Animals.
 The University of Chicago Press (Chicago and London). - 3.
-"Higher organisms" is frequently used; however, from the standpoint of the theory of evolution, this is completely the wrong term.
+"Higher organisms" is frequently used; however, from the standpoint of the theory of evolution, this is a completely wrong term.
 All the known organisms on the Earth developed from a common ancestor and thus have the same age, and they have all demonstrated their quality by surviving to the present day.
-Generally, this term is used to refer to organisms that are most closely related to us - human beings.
+Generally, this term is used to refer to organisms that are most closely related to us human beings.
 This would mean that a chimpanzee is a higher organism than a dog, that a dog is a higher organism than a parrot, that a parrot is a higher organism than a trout, that a sea squirt is a higher organism than a martagon lily and that an amoeba is a higher organism than a bacterium.
 No one, of course, doubts that human beings are the highest organism and, at the present time, we needn't take into account the opinions of dolphins and octopuses.
 But some time in the future, who knows...? - 4.
-I first published a paper on the theory of frozen plasticity in Flegr, J., On the "Origin" of natural selection by means of speciation.
-Rivista di Biologia-Biology Forum 91: 291-304, 1998.

-- 5. The selfish gene theory was first published by Richard Dawkins in the popular book The Selfish Gene, Oxford University Press (Oxford), 1976.
+I first published a paper on the theory of frozen plasticity in the journal Rivista di Biologia-Biology Forum 91: 291-304, 1998.
+The more complete and up-to-date picture of this theory is in Flegr J. 2010: Elastic, not plastic species: Frozen plasticity theory and the origin of adaptive evolution in sexually reproducing organisms.
+Biology Direct, 5:2 and Flegr, J. 2013: Microevolutionary, macroevolutionary, ecological and taxonomical implications of punctuational theories of adaptive evolution.
+Biology Direct, 8:1. - 5.
+The selfish gene theory was first published by Richard Dawkins in the popular book The Selfish Gene, Oxford University Press (Oxford), 1976.
 He published his concepts of evolution for professionals (but still in a very comprehensible form) in the book Extended Phenotype, The Gene As the Unit of Selection.
 W.H.
 Freemen and Comp.
+(Oxford), 1982.

-(Oxford), 1982. - 6.
-Out of consideration for future readers, I first tested the effects of this manuscript on people in my vicinity, both scientists and representatives of other professions.
+- 6. Out of consideration for future readers, I first tested the effects of this manuscript on people in my vicinity, both scientists and representatives of other professions.
 It followed from the subsequent conversations that many of them considered it important to learn what is a "scientific fact" and what is scientific theory, and what is only a "supposition", who first discovered what and who what else, what is generally known and what is something I thought up.
-(In general, they exhibited a tendency to take seriously only what is generally known - which, I admit, somewhat annoyed me.)
-I think that, without the grey boxes in the text, it would be substantially more difficult to explain to them that a considerable part of their questions don't make sense, that, in short, things work differently in science. - If anyone were interested in submerging themselves in a fat book about evolutionary biology (in Czech), then they can do this: Evoluční biologie, Academia (Prague), 2005.
+(In general, they exhibited a tendency to take seriously only what is generally known which, I admit, somewhat annoyed me.)
+I think that, without the grey boxes in the text, it would be substantially more difficult to explain to them that a considerable part of their questions don't make sense.
+That, in short, things work differently in science. - 7.
+If anyone were interested in submerging themselves in a fat book about evolutionary biology (in Czech), then they can do this: Evoluční biologie, Academia (Prague), 2005.
 Considering that I wrote it...
-(Some material in English is also available at http://natur.cuni.cz/flegr/ book\evbiol.php).
+(Some material in English is also available at http://natur.cuni.cz/flegr/book_evbiol.php).